darrcheng/mfc/README.md

 ## Testing Without a LabJack
 Enable mock mode by setting `use_mock=True` in the `LabJackInterface` initialization in `mfc_control.py`.

+## Versioning
+The current version of the project is `1.0.0`.
+All version-related metadata is managed centrally in `version.py` and reflected across the project.

 ## License
 This project is licensed under the MIT License.